 - Storing Tips:

 - Refrigerate for Short-Term: Store your durians in an airtight container in the fridge if you plan to consume them within a few days.

 - Freeze for Long-Term: For more extended storage, wrap the durian flesh in cling film and freeze it.
 This can preserve its taste for up to two months.”

 In the era of social distancing and online shopping, durian delivery services have become increasingly popular.
 Companies like Durian Express Delivery offer a wide range of durian varieties, delivering fresh, quality durians right to your doorstep.
 With competitive pricing and the luxury of convenience, these services are a game-changer for durian enthusiasts in Singapore.

 As the durian season approaches, equip yourself with this guide to make the most of your durian adventures in Singapore.
 Whether you’re a seasoned enthusiast or a curious newbie, there’s always something new to discover in the world of durians.
 Remember to check out Durian Express Delivery for the freshest durians at competitive prices.
 Experience the joy and richness of the king of fruits delivered straight to your door.
 Order now and dive into the exquisite world of Singaporean durians!

 Now that you’ve learned about some of the different types of durian and their price variations, be sure to look out for some great durian deals online.

-Durian Express Delivery is a reliable and experienced service provider that provides exquisite quality durians islandwide on the same day to your home or office.
-We keep our prices low with our solely owned durian plantation in Pahang, Malaysia.
+Durian Express Delivery is a reliable and experienced service provider that provides exquisite quality durians islandwide to your home or office on the same day.
+We keep prices low with our solely owned durian plantation in Pahang, Malaysia.